ingenieux/codecommit-package-server-lambda/README.md

 # codecommit-package-server

+NOTE: If you want the non-AWS version, see https://github.com/ingenieux/codecommit-package-server

 A Golang Package Server for CodeCommit Repositories.
 Say, if you've got myrepo on us-east-1, you can do this:

 ```